5 Spending Habits That Lead to Debt

 Using Credit When You Have Cash

 Another bad habit that leads to debt is choosing credit over cash when you have the cash.
-You might want to get the goods (or services) without having to pay for them, but the convenience of holding on to the money in your wallet comes at a cost.
+This convenience of holding on to the money in your wallet comes at a cost.
 Chances are, if you don't want to pay for it today, you're not going to want to pay for it tomorrow.

-To change this bad habit, you have to be willing to pay for what you want with the money you've earned.
-Realize that while you can postpone payment by using credit, you'll end up paying more than if you'd just spent your cash.
+To change this bad habit, you must be willing to pay for what you want with the money you've earned.
+While you can postpone payment by using credit, you'll end up paying more than if you spent your cash.

 Transferring a balance once or twice to take advantage of a great rate is different from continually transferring balances to dodge credit card payments.